DopierRex/OneNext/README.md

 Navigate to the place where you downloaded the distribution and double-click it to unzip.
 Select all files and copy them to the root folder of the FAT16 4gb SD card (or the first FAT16 4gb partition, if you have opted to have multiple drives in NextZXOS, as in REQUIREMENTS above).

-Now, please check out your official NextZXOS distribution by inserting the new SD card in the Spectrum Next, before proceeding to the next step.
+Now, please check out your official NextZXOS distribution by inserting the new SD card in the Spectrum Next.
 Remember that a 'Screen Test' will be enabled at your first start up (press 'V' VGA, 'R' RGB, 'D' Digital, 'A' ALL).

 PLEASE NOTE: You need at least core v3.01.10
 READ the instructions carefully at the link above for SYSTEM/NEXT 22.10